 Lime strip trials were established in October 2017 at three farms in Chouteau County with the application of sugar beet lime that was transported to the field sites from the Western Sugar Cooperative in Billings.
 In fall 2018, we collected soil samples at all field locations to determine the impact of beet lime applications on soil pH.
 At two of the three locations (N. Geraldine and Fort Benton), the cooperating farmer incorporated beet lime with tillage after its application.
 For these locations, sugar beet lime raised soil pH (0-10 cm) over a 1-year time window according to the curvilinear relationship of Figure 4.
 The relationships demonstrated beet lime is effective at ameliorating soil acidity and validating Hypothesis 1.
 However, the cost of acidity amelioration provides an example of “bad news and good news” story-line.
 The “bad news” is that the initial cost input to correct soil pH is substantial.
 For example, raising soil pH by 1.2 units at N. Geraldine or 1.4 units at Fort Benton to a target soil pH of 6.0 requires approximately 7 MT ha-1 of sugar beet lime (30% moisture).
 This application equates to a $270 ha-1 (or $105 ac-1) investment for transport of the lime material to the field from Billings.
 In addition, there are additional costs associated with field application and tillage for incorporation.
 The “good news” is that soil pH amelioration may last many years, e.g. >15 years, if our current models of soil pH change with cumulative fertilizer N inputs are accurate for our climate/region.
 Sugar beet lime applications were not incorporated at one of the three locations, i.e. Big Sandy by the cooperating farmer.
 The soil pH vs. depth profile measurements collected at this location in fall 2018 revealed little effect from the lime applications on soil pH.
 These results confirmed our belief that incorporation of liming material is essential to realize soil remediation of acidic pH.

 Figure 5.
 Visual differences in lentil growth were apparent from the sugar beet lime applications at Fort Benton with the green strips receiving lime vs. the chlorotic, non-limed areas.
-Spring soil pH (0-10 cm depth) was 4.7 in the non-limed strips and 5.9 in the lime (9 MT ha-1) strips.
+Spring soil pH (0-10 cm depth) was 4.7 in the -limed strips and 5.9 in the +lime (4 ton sugar beet lime/ac) strips.
 The photograph was taken June 14, 2018.

 Figure 6.
 Aerial drone imagery of the lentil field on June 24, 2018, revealed darker magenta coloration in strips receiving sugar beet lime relative to strips without lime.

-Figure 8.
-Durum grain yield on the Highwood Bench was improved with P fertilizer under acid soil conditions (-lime), but was not affected by P where soil acidity was mitigated with lime applications.
-Olsen soil P level = 50 ppm (very high).
+Figure 9.
+Durum grain yield on the Highwood Bench was improved with P fertilizer under acid soil conditions (-lime) but was not affected where soil acidity was mitigated with lime applications.
+Olsen soil P level = 50 ppm in 2018 and 83 ppm in 2019 (very high).

 Under Objective 2

-We collected soil samples for the lime-requirement incubation study were in fall 2017.
-A description is provided in Table 1.
+We collected soil samples for the lime-requirement incubation study in fall 2017 (Table 1).
 Results of our 90-day lime incubation experiment are provided in Figure 9.
-The measured lime requirement to correct or change each soil to a target pH of 6.0 or 6.5 was then estimated from the curves in this figure.
-The final stage of this objective involves running five established soil testing protocols for estimating lime requirement using buffered solutions.
-The buffer lime requirement test to achieve a target pH (e.g. soil pH 6 or 6.5) is then compared to the measured lime requirement from the incubation.
-This work is currently in progress.
-However, to date, we have not identified a soil buffer test that estimates lime requirement with greater reliability than soil pH measure in a 2:1 water to soil extract.
+The measured lime requirement to correct or change each soil to a target pH of 6.0 was estimated from the curves in this figure.
+The final stage of this objective involved measuring soil pH in buffer solutions according to four established soil testing protocols.
+The buffer soil pH was then compared to the measured lime requirements from the incubation.
+To date, we have not identified a soil buffer test that estimates lime requirement with greater reliability than soil pH measure in water (result to be provided in the final report).

 Under Objective 3

-We conducted Aglime (+,-) x cultivar selection trials of four crop species (pea, canola, spring wheat, and barley) at two farms in 2018 (N. Geraldine and Highwood Bench) to determine potential benefits to lime applications and to identify selections with tolerance to soil acidity.
-Yield results are summarized in Tables 2 and 3 for the two locations.
-Visual benefits to crop growth were evident in barley and canola at the N. Geraldine location.
-However, only barley showed a small yield increase with Aglime (+Aglime = 3103 kg ha-1 vs. – Aglime = 2651 kg ha-1) at harvest.
-At the Highwood Bench farm, early and mid-season differences in growth from lime applications were visually evident in barley, pea, and spring wheat with greater biomass occurring in areas receiving lime.
+In 2018, we conducted Aglime (+,-) x cultivar selection trials with four crop species (pea, canola, spring wheat, and barley) at two farms (Geraldine and Highwood) to determine potential benefits to lime applications and to identify selections with tolerance to soil acidity.
+Yield and quality results are summarized in Tables 2-5 for the two location and 2 years.
+Visual benefits to crop growth were evident in barley and canola at the Geraldine and Highwood in 2018.
+However, only barley showed a small yield increase with Aglime (+Aglime = 46.2 bu/ac vs. – Aglime = 39.5 bu/ac) at harvest.
+At Highwood in 2018, early and mid-season differences in growth from lime applications were visually evident in barley, pea, and spring wheat with greater biomass occurring in areas receiving lime.
 However, the greater top growth likely created more drought-stress at grain-fill resulting in smaller mature kernel sizes and compromised yield.
-This phenomenon was particularly evident in barley, which actually showed a significantly lower yield with Aglime vs. the control, no limed areas.
+This phenomenon was particularly evident in barley, which actually showed a significantly lower yield with +Aglime vs. -Aglime control.
+However, certain cultivars of canola responded favorably to lime while others exhibited no statistical differences, suggesting a quantitative assessment of acid tolerance is possible with this data-set.

 Under Objective 4

 Outreach activities are summarized in the Education and Outreach section.
-Briefly, our activities have included 15 oral presentations including talks to Montana Agbusiness people, growers, fertilizer dealers, private consultants, and scientists.
-Also, we have presented our research project on Montana AgLive.
-Our research has also been reported in newsletters and popular press, including Montana Grain News and The Prairie Star.
+Briefly, our activities have included 33 oral presentations including talks to Montana Agbusiness people, growers, fertilizer dealers, private consultants, and scientists at international and regional meetings.
+Also, we have presented our research project on Youtube, Montana AgLive and Yellowstone Public Radio (https://www.ypradio.org/post/worm-november-6-2019#stream/0).
+Our research has been reported in print media including Montana Grain News, The Prairie Star, Crops and Soils Magazine, and Montana Fertilizer eFacts.

 To be determined.

 Education and outreach activities include field day and workshop presentations, video, a soil acidification webpage, short summaries in grain grower newsletters and magazines, and an Extension Bulletin on acidification mitigation and prevention.
-On-farm field scale research and demonstration trials are planned at four farms in Chouteau County and will serve as a backdrop for field day presentations and discussions.
-Workshops are planned during the fall or winter and will provide a forum for updating the ag-community on research results generated by this project as well current research information from the Pacific Northwest.
-This information will also be presented in grain grower newsletter and magazines.
-Videos, webpages, and extension bulletins on acidification mitigation and prevention will provide a long-term legacy effect of this project.
+On-farm field scale research and demonstration trials have been conducted on farms in Chouteau County and havel serve as a backdrop for field day presentations and discussions.
+Workshops have been organized during the fall or winter that provide a forum for updating the ag-community on research results generated by this project as well current research information from the Pacific Northwest.
+Information from this project was also be presented in grain grower newsletter and magazines, and the American Society of Agronomy Crops and Soils magazine.

 Educational & Outreach Activities